Iraqi protesters storm US embassy compound in Baghdad | DW | 31.12.2019

 The US ambassador to Iraq has been evacuated from the US embassy in Baghdad after pro-government protesters gathered outside to condemn American air stikes.
 The embassy is inside the high-security Green zone.

-The US ambassador to Iraq and members of staff were evacuated from the US embassy in Baghdad on Tuesday after several thousand protesters attempted to storm the building following US airstrikes in Iraq and Syria.
+The US ambassador to Iraq and members of staff were evacuated from the US embassy in Baghdad on Tuesday before dozens protesters broke down the embassy gate and stormed the compound following US airstrikes in Iraq and Syria.

 A crowd chanting "Death to America," and burning US flags marched through security checkpoints into the high security Green Zone.

-Security guards retreated inside the US embassy as the protesters smashed security cameras outside the embassy buildings.
+Security guards had retreated inside the embassy as the protesters smashed security cameras outside the embassy buildings.

-A correspondent from Jordan-based Al-Hadath reported more than 20,000 people at the compound.
+A correspondent from Jordan-based Al-Hadath reported more than 20,000 people were gathered outside the compound.

-Unverified footage posted on social media purported to show a group of people marching in front of the embassy.
-One of the people carried the flag of Kataib Hezbollah.
+Unverified footage posted on social media purported to show a group of people marching in front of the embassy, one of whom carried the flag of Kataib Hezbollah.

 Tuesday's protests came amid anger over US air strikes in Iraq and Syria on Sunday against the Kataib Hezbollah militia, which is backed by the Iranian Revolutionary Guard's elite al-Quds force.